krishmishra/KafkaClientForIIB/README.md

 4) add Library to project reference, Change node peoperties eg. kafaka server addressport and etc and deploy.

-method 2:n Place dependent Jar is shared directory of broker
+# Method 2: Place dependent Jar is shared directory of broker

 1) place jar from KafkaClientForIIB/0.8.1.1/sharedLib/ to shared library of message broker.